Lazy-Bing-Server/LBSVelocityHandler-MCDR/README.md

 ## Usage

 1. Place this plugin in your MCDR plugin directory
-2. Set `lbs_velocity_handler` to your server handler in `config.yml` under working directory of MCDR
-3. Install some Velocity plugin to print player chat to Velocity console, such as [VelocityMCDRCommand](https://github.com/Lazy-Bing-Server/MCDRCommand-Velocity/)
+2. Install some Velocity plugin to print player chat to Velocity console, such as [VelocityMCDRCommand](https://github.com/Lazy-Bing-Server/MCDRCommand-Velocity/)
-4. Start MCDR
+3. Start MCDR

 ## Command